OmarTawfik/github-actions-js/docs/grammar.md

 STRING_LITERAL : '"' (('\\' ["\\/bfnrt]) | ~["\\\u0000-\u001F\u007F])* '"' ;
 ```

-Two additional token types are created by the parser:
+Two additional token types are created by the compiler:

 - **UNRECOGNIZED_TOKEN** when a character not supported by the grammar is encountered.
 - **MISSING_TOKEN** when a token was expected at a certain location, but was not found.
 These tokens have zero length.